Logiqx/gps-details/docs/devices/coros/advice/README.md

   - Use 3.0309.0 or 3.0409.0.
   - Avoid 3.0508.0.

-- APEX 2 Pro / VERTIX 2 / VERTIX 2S
+- APEX 2 / APEX 2 Pro / VERTIX 2 / VERTIX 2S
   - Use 3.0308.0.
   - Avoid 3.0408.0, 3.0409.0, 3.0508.0 and 3.0510.0.